jujhars13/enhanced-container-observability/README.md

 - [x] create some dummy containers to simulate load
 - [x] IAC a grafana dashboard
 - [ ] create nginx proxy to wrap cadvisor + webpage to prevent CORS issues
-- [ ] create a quick and dirty custom visualisation dashboard
+- [ ] create a quick and dirty custom visualisation dashboard to show a bit more of a "transparent box" view of our workloads
 - [ ] create a proper custom dashboard
 - [ ] add IAC grafana alerting
-- [ ] document memory usage of the stack
 - [ ] Add some sample cadvisor container data [metadata "hints"](https://github.com/google/cadvisor/blob/master/container/common/container_hints.go)
+- [ ] Restrict Cadvisor's read surface area to only the things we need

 ## Licence